National Herald

-The National Herald is an Indian newspaper published by The Associated Journals Ltd and owned by Young India Limited a company by Rahul Gandhi and Sonia Gandhi.
+The National Herald is an Indian English-language newspaper published by The Associated Journals Ltd, and owned by Young India Limited, a company by Rahul Gandhi and Sonia Gandhi, and Shiva Publications, a partnership firm by Vishnu Goyal and Rekha Goyal.

 It was founded by India's first prime minister Jawaharlal Nehru in 1938 as a tool to win independence.
-It was banned by British government in 1942 during the Quit India movement.
+It was banned by British government in 1942 during the Quit India Movement.
 It was one of the major English language newspapers in India after the end of the British Raj, and occasionally published op-eds authored by Nehru.
 The newspaper ceased operations in 2008 for financial reasons.
 In 2016, it was relaunched as a digital publication.
 The newspaper has been linked to and controlled by members of the Indian National Congress political party.

 The newspaper is an accused in the National Herald corruption case along with Sonia Gandhi and her son Rahul Gandhi.